R v Morgentaler: Ruling

-The court ruled 5 to 2 that the law violated section 7 and could not be saved under section 1.
+The court ruled five to two that the law violated section 7 and could not be saved under section 1.
 Morgentaler's previous acquittal was restored.

-There were three different opinions given by the majority, none having achieved more than two signatures.
-As such, aside from the unanimous finding that counsel Morris Manning's argument for the jury to nullify the verdict at trial was improper, Morgentaler is not binding precedent.
+There were three different sets of reasons given by the five judges in the majority on the main issue.
+They agreed that the appeal should be allowed and the Criminal Code provision was unconstitutional.
+However, there was no majority decision on the reasons for that outcome, so there was not a clear precedent on the legal basis for the decision.

+On the issue of jury nullification, the Court unanimously held that defence counsel's argument at trial, asking the jury not to apply the law, was improper.
+On that point, there was a clear legal precedent.

 Dickson

-Perhaps the most prominent majority opinion was that of Chief Justice Brian Dickson, with Justice Antonio Lamer concurring.
+Perhaps the most prominent position in the majority was that of Chief Justice Brian Dickson, with Justice Antonio Lamer concurring.
 Dickson began by examining section 7.
 He found that section 251 forced some women to carry a fetus irrespective of her own "priorities and aspirations".
 This was a clear infringement of security of person.
 He found a further violation due to the delay created by the mandatory certification procedure which put the women at higher risk of physical harm and caused harm to their psychological integrity.

-Following a standard section 7 analysis, Dickson examined whether the violation accorded with the principles of fundamental justice.
+In his section 7 analysis, Dickson examined whether the violation accorded with the principles of fundamental justice.
 He found that it did not because the excessive requirements prevented smaller hospitals from providing such services thus preventing many women from even applying for certification.
 Moreover, he found that the administrative system failed to provide adequate evaluation criteria which allowed the committees to grant or deny therapeutic abortions arbitrarily.

 Dickson found that the violation could not be justified under section 1, focusing on the means chosen by the government to achieve its objectives.
 In the end, the law failed on every step of the proportionality test.
 First, he found the administrative process was often unfair and arbitrary.
 Second, the resultant impairment of the women's rights was beyond what was necessary to evaluate their case.
 Third, the effect of the impairment far outweighed the importance of the law's objective.